adisuyash/perpx/README.md

 ### Frontend

-The frontend source code is in the `frontend` folder in our GitHub repository.
+The frontend source code is in our GitHub repository's `frontend` folder.
 This section handles the user interface and interactions, providing a smooth and intuitive experience for users.

 #### Folder Structure